indimail/indimail-virtualdomains/.github/README-indimail.md

 The above command will create a supervised service which runs qmail-qmqpd under tcpserver.
 In case you are setting up this service to relay mails to outside world, you might want to also specify --dkfilter, --qhpsi, --virus-filter, etc arguments to svctool(8) so that tasks like virus scanning, dk, domainkey signing, etc is done by the QMQP service.

-A QMQP server shouldn't even have to glance at incoming messages; its only job is to queue them for qmail-send(8).
+A QMQP server shouldn't even have to glance at incoming messages; its only job is to queue them for <b>qmail-send</b>(8).
 Hence you should allow access to QMQP service only from your authorized clients.
 You can edit the file /etc/indimail/tcp.qmqp to grant specific access to clients.
 If you make changes to tcp.qmqp, don't forget to run the qmailctl command

 `$ sudo /usr/bin/qmailctl cdb`

-Note: Some of the tasks like virus/spam filtering, dk, dkim signing, etc can be done either by the client (if `QMAILQUEUE=/usr/sbin/qmail-multi`), or can be performed by QMQP service if **QMAILQUEUE** is defined as qmail-multi in the service's variable directory.
+Note: Some of the tasks like virus/spam filtering, dk, dkim signing, etc can be done either by the client (if `QMAILQUEUE=/usr/sbin/qmail-multi`), or can be performed by QMQP service if **QMAILQUEUE** is defined as <b>qmail-multi</b> in the service's variable directory.

 # Mini IndiMail Installation